Business Valuation for IRS Form 706

 Valuing the Gross Estate

 Valuing the gross estate is a fundamental step in calculating estate taxes.
-The decedent’s gross estate encompasses all estate’s assets owned by the decedent at the time of death, valued at their fair market value rather than the purchase price.
+The decedent’s gross estate includes all owned assets at death, valued at fair market value, not purchase price.
 This includes real estate, personal property, financial investments, and any other assets that contribute to the decedent’s net worth.

 Fair Market Value of Business Assets